longnow/icu-transliterator-service/README.md

 $ node index.js
 ```

-The server will listen on `localhost`.
-The default port is 3000, which you can override with the `PORT` environment variable.
+The server will listen on `localhost` port 3000 by default.
+You can override the default listen host address by setting the `LISTENADDR` environment variable, and the default port by setting the `PORT` environment variable.

 To use the server, POST the text you wish to transliterate to a path containing the registered transliterator ID.
 The response will be the transliteration in plain text.
 For example: